lapingenieur/mancho.sh/docs/output/quick-help.dmenu.md

-> NOTE: this file is the direct output of mancho.sh --quick-help
+> NOTE: this file is the direct output of mancho-dmenu.sh --quick-help
 >
 > mancho.sh output version : v1.6-d
 >